Mardi Gras (1958 film): Casting

 In December 1957, Wald announced that Barry Coe from Peyton Place would play a lead.

 Pat Boone's casting was announced in February 1958.
 Shirley Jones, who had co-starred with Boone in April Love, was meant to play the female lead but had to drop out due to pregnancy.
 Instead the studio cast French actress Christine Carère, who had just made A Certain Smile for Fox.

 The film was Sheree North's final film with 20th Century Fox, who had signed North in 1954 in order to mold her as a replacement for Marilyn Monroe.
 While under contract with Fox, North made six other movies that Fox also released: How to Be Very, Very Popular (1955), The Lieutenant Wore Skirts (1956), The Best Things in Life Are Free (1956), The Way to the Gold (1957), No Down Payment (1957) and In Love and War (1958).

 Filming started on July 15, 1958.

 Shot on location in New Orleans, in CinemaScope and Deluxe color, this was director Goulding's final film.

 Reception

 The film received generally good notices ("makes for sprightly, gay entertainment" – Los Angeles Times).

 In October 1958 Wald predicted the film would make $15 million worldwide.

 It opened at number four at the US box office and the following week went to number one where it stayed for two weeks and Variety ranked it the December box office winner but it failed to continue to do well at the box-office.

 According to Kinematograph Weekly, the film performed "better than average" at the British box office in 1959.

-North was then released from her studio contract.
-Fox seemed to have lost interest in her in 1956 when they signed Jayne Mansfield to a six-year contract.

 Diabolique later wrote: "The film is bright enough, but is hampered by its casting.
 Boone is fine, but Carrere looks like a stunned mullet for most of the running time.
 Boone kisses her on the cheek, incidentally, but still no mouth!"